p-tupe/exercism-tracks/elixir/take-a-number/HINTS.md

 ## 1. Start the machine

 - The machine should run in a new process.
 There is [a built-in function that starts a new process][kernel-spawn-1].
 - You will need another function that the new process will execute.
+You can name it, for example, `loop`.
+- Use the [capture operator][special-forms-capture] to pass a named function as an argument.

 ## 2. Report the machine state